 Powassan Virus and Lyme Disease: Why One Tick Bite Can Be More Dangerous

-Powassan virus and Lyme disease are transmitted by the same ticks—but they behave very differently.
+Powassan virus and Lyme disease are transmitted by the same Ixodes ticks—but the infections behave very differently.

-While Lyme disease typically requires prolonged tick attachment, Powassan virus may be transmitted within minutes and can lead to severe neurologic disease.
+While Lyme disease typically requires prolonged tick attachment, Powassan virus may be transmitted much more rapidly and can lead to severe neurologic disease.

-Quick Answer: Powassan virus is a rare but serious tick-borne infection that can cause encephalitis, permanent brain injury, or death—and has no specific antiviral treatment.
+Powassan virus is a rare but serious tick-borne infection that can cause encephalitis, permanent neurologic injury, or death—and there is currently no specific antiviral treatment.

 Learn more about Powassan virus.

-Both infections are transmitted by Ixodes ticks—but their behavior differs significantly.
+Both infections are transmitted by Ixodes ticks, but their transmission patterns differ significantly.

 - Lyme disease typically requires 24–48 hours of attachment